awsdocs/amazon-lex-developer-guide/doc_source/built-in-intent-kendra-search.md

 There are three ways to use the `AMAZON.KendraSearchIntent` to make a request to Amazon Kendra:
 + Let the search intent make the request for you\.
 Amazon Lex calls Amazon Kendra with the user's utterance as the search string\.
 When you create the intent, you can define a query filter string that limits the number of responses that Amazon Kendra returns\.
 Amazon Lex uses the filter in the query request\.
-+ Add additional query parameters to the request using your dialog Lambda function\.
++ Add additional query parameters to the request to narrow the search results using your dialog Lambda function\.
 You add a `kendraQueryFilterString` field that contains Amazon Kendra query parameters to the `delegate` dialog action\.
 When you add query parameters to the request with the Lambda function, they take precedence over the query filter that you defined when you created the intent\.
 + Create a new query using the dialog Lambda function\.
 You can create a complete Amazon Kendra query request that Amazon Lex sends\.
 You specify the query in the `kendraQueryRequestPayload` field in the `delegate` dialog action\.
 The `kendraQueryRequestPayload` field takes precedence over the `kendraQueryFilterString` field\.

 To specify the `queryFilterString` parameter when you create a bot, or to specify the `kendraQueryFilterString` field when you call the `delegate` action in a dialog Lambda function, you specify a string that is used as the attribute filter for the Amazon Kendra query\.
 If the string isn't a valid attribute filter, you'll get an `InvalidBotConfigException` exception at runtime\.
 For more information about attribute filters, see [Using document attributes to filter queries](https://docs.aws.amazon.com/kendra/latest/dg/filtering.html#search-filtering) in the *Amazon Kendra Developer Guide*\.